What is Pulmonary Embolism?

 The clinical presentation of pulmonary embolism can be highly variable, making diagnosis challenging.
 Common symptoms and signs include:

-1.)
-Dyspnea (Shortness of Breath): The classic hallmark or characteristic symptom of pulmonary embolism (PE) is sudden-onset dyspnea, which is a medical term for difficulty breathing or shortness of breath.
+1. Dyspnea (Shortness of Breath): The classic hallmark or characteristic symptom of pulmonary embolism (PE) is sudden-onset dyspnea, which is a medical term for difficulty breathing or shortness of breath.
 Dyspnea in pulmonary embolism often occurs abruptly and can vary in severity.
 It is a result of the obstruction of pulmonary arteries by blood clots, leading to impaired blood flow to the lungs and reduced oxygen exchange.
 The dyspnea associated with pulmonary embolism is typically described as sudden, intense, and may be accompanied by a feeling of breathlessness, tightness in the chest, or a sense of impending doom.
-The severity of dyspnea can range from mild to severe, depending on factors such as the size and location of the emboli and the overall health of the individual.
+The severity of dyspnea can range from mild to severe, depending on factors such as the size and location of the emboli and the individual's overall health.

 Complications of Pulmonary Embolism (PE)